topspinj/ramen-vs-pho/src/yelp_fusion/README.md

-# Yelp Fusion API Python Code Sample
+# Yelp Fusion API

 ## Overview

-This program demonstrates the capability of the Yelp Fusion API by using the Search API to query for businesses by a search term and location, and the Business API to query additional information about the top result from the search query.
+This program is adapted from the [Yelp Fusion API](https://github.com/Yelp/yelp-fusion) repository and uses the Search API to query for businesses by a search term and location, and the Business API to query additional information about the top result from the search query.

+The purpose of the [get_reviews.py script](get_reviews.py) is to collect Yelp review data from 20 cities in the United States and Canada.
+Upon fetching the data, the script creates csv files and saves those files in **data/reviews/...**.

 Please refer to [API documentation](https://www.yelp.com/developers/documentation/v3) for more details.

-**Note:** This script was modified by [Jill](https://github.com/topspinj) to output top 5 results as a csv file.

 ## Steps to run